MOxUnit/MOxUnit/README.md

 - Can be used directly with continuous integration services, such as [Travis-ci] and [Shippable].
 - Supports JUnit-like XML output for use with Shippable and other test results visualization approaches.
 - Supports the generation of code coverage reports using [MOCov]
-- Provides compatibility with the (now unsupported) Steve Eddin's [Matlab xUnit test framework], and with recent Matlab.
+- Provides compatibility with the (now unsupported) Steve Eddin's [Matlab xUnit test framework], and with recent Matlab test functionality.
 - Distributed under the MIT license, a permissive free software license.